-- Modify verbal and nonverbal communication appropriately given the purpose and the context of the communication. - Plan, prepare, and deliver a well-organized, logical oral presentation that demonstrates critical thinking skills. - Use appropriate presentation techniques (e.g. maintain eye contact, modulate voice, avoid distracting mannerisms, etc.) - Employ appropriate discussion, negotiation, conflict resolution, and cooperation skills to work with people from a variety of experiences and backgrounds in the community and the workplace. - Apply relevant criteria and standards when evaluating information, claims, and arguments. - Use appropriate reasoning to evaluate problems, make decisions, and formulate solutions. - Demonstrate appropriate methods of integrating and documenting outside sources. - Demonstrate effective listening behaviors in both interpersonal and group situations.
+- Demonstrate critical thinking skills via a well-designed and welldelivered oral presentation. - Use appropriate presentation techniques. - Demonstrate effective discussion, negotiation, conflict resolution, and cooperation skills. - Apply relevant criteria and standards when evaluating information, claims, and arguments. - Use appropriate reasoning to evaluate problems, make decisions, and formulate solutions. - Demonstrate appropriate methods of integrating and documenting outside sources. - Demonstrate effective listening behaviors in both interpersonal and group situations.

 - Students must complete their credit English and Mathematics within the first 24 credits. - One course must meet the cultural competence graduation requirement (p.
-75).

-- CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
+64). - CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
 Students should check with an advisor or the transfer institution (ARTSYS) before selecting General Education CORE requirements. http://artsys.usmd.edu/ - In some General Education categories (Mathematics, Biological & Physical Sciences), a 4-credit course selected from the GenEd course list will satisfy the requirement in place of a 3-credit course.
 Students should check with an advisor before selecting these courses. - For the Physical Education, Health, or Nutrition requirement, a 3-credit PHED, HLTH, or NUTR course may satisfy the requirement in place of a 1-credit course.
 Students should check with an advisor before selecting this course. - Students must earn a grade of "C" or better in ENGL 101 English Composition. - · Students must complete a minimum of nine credits at the 200-level.